Frequently Asked Questions

 - Education — What are their credentials and do they have any professional designations?
 Does maintaining their credentials and designations require them to have certain numbers of hours for continuing education courses?

-- Ability to communicate — Will they be able to clearly explain complex accounting and financially related concepts and in a manner in which the trier of fact, and particularly a jury, can understand?
+- Ability to communicate — Will they be able to clearly explain complex accounting and financially related concepts in a manner in which the trier of fact, and particularly a jury, can understand?

 - Impartiality — Are they objective?
-Have they been retained as an expert in matters for both to plaintiffs and defendants?
+Have they been retained as an expert in matters for both plaintiffs and defendants?
 Do you believe that they will be committed to your case without appearing to be biased?

 - Credibility — Will they appear to be honest and believable in court?
 How do you believe that they will be perceived by a judge or jury?